matwoess/jsourceprofiler/docs/implementation-details.md

 there's either a curly-brace block or a single statement.

-For the case of *single-statement* arrow-case expressions we need to wrap the block in braces and add a `yield` keyword after its statement.
+For the case of *single-statement* arrow-case expressions we need to wrap the block in braces and add a `yield` keyword after the counter statement.
 <br/>
 In case a branch throws an exception, `yield` **must not** be added.